iopipe/iopipe-python/README.md

 ### Chalice

 Using IOpipe with the [Chalice](https://github.com/aws/chalice) framework is easy.
-Just wrap your `app` like so:
+Wrap your `app` like so:

 ```python
 from chalice import Chalice